 e) to resolve technical difficulties with the products;

-f) to cooperate with service partners who require the transmission of data to process the order.
+f) to cooperate with service partners who require the transmission of data to process the order or service.
 In such cases, disclosure of data is restricted to the minimum necessary for the task to be carried out.
 Particularly in connection with the execution of contracts for paid-for products, credit card details are forwarded to the relevant credit card company;

 We work with a limited number of trusted external service partners who have been carefully selected by us and who meet strict privacy and security standards.
 Data is only disclosed to service partners to the extent necessary for the provision of the services offered.
 In the event of a sale, merger or other reorganisation of some or all of the assets of our company, personal data may be transmitted, transferred, sold or otherwise shared with third parties in the course of this transaction or reorganisation.

 If necessary and appropriate for the data processing described in this Privacy Statement, we may transfer your personal data to third parties abroad.
 If data protection in the relevant country is not of an adequate standard, we will contractually assure that the protection of your personal data is up to standard.
-We will provide this assurance by agreeing EU standard contractual clauses with the relevant company, by verifying that the relevant company is certified in accordance with Swiss-US or EU-US Privacy Shield (if the data receiver is based in the United States or stores the data there) and/or by the presence of binding corporate rules (BCR) in the relevant companies recognised by a European data protection authority.
+We will provide this assurance by agreeing EU standard contractual clauses with the relevant companyand/or by the presence of binding corporate rules (BCR) in the relevant companies recognised by a European data protection authority.

 Our digital products and services are connected in many ways with the functions and systems of third parties, such as through the integration of third party social network plug-ins or when you visit our presence on third-party websites (e.g. Facebook etc.).
 If you have a customer account with these third parties, it is also possible in certain circumstances for these third parties to measure and evaluate your use of our digital products and services.
 This may involve the transmission of other personal data, such as IP address, personal browser settings and other parameters to third parties and storage by them.
 We have no control over the use of personal data collected by third parties in this way and do not assume any responsibility or liability.